Medication Search - Klean-Prep

 Print

-How does the Klean-Prep medication work?
+How does Klean-Prep work?
 What will it do for me?

 This medication is a combination of polyethylene glycol 3350 and electrolytes and belongs to a class of medications called osmotic laxatives.
 It works by drawing and retaining water into the large colon.
 This softens the stool and stimulates the rhythmic movement of the muscles in the colon, leading to a bowel movement.